inialum/eslint-config/README.md

 ## Release

-1. Update version in `package.json` locally
-   You can use `pnpm version [patch|minor|major]` to update version.
-This will also create a new commit and tag.
-2. Push the changes to the repository
-   When you push Git tags, GitHub Actions will automatically create a draft release.
-3. Publish a new release in GitHub
-   Access the [releases page](https://github.com/inialum/eslint-config/releases) and edit the draft release to publish it.
+Run [Release workflow (GitHub Actions)](https://github.com/inialum/eslint-config/actions/workflows/release.yml) to publish new version to npm.
+You can choose `major`, `minor`, or `patch` version to be released.
-   When you publish a release, GitHub Actions will automatically publish the package to npm.
+This workflow will automatically create a new release in GitHub and publish the package to npm.